zahranoviana/Hands-on-Workshop-Decoding-Bacterial-Communities-Using-Short-Read-16S-rRNA-Metagenomics/README.md

   --o-visualization rep-seqs.qzv
 ```

-You can open the qzv file in https://view.qiime2.org/.
-The result is something like this:
+Visualization of the result from https://view.qiime2.org/:
 ![image](https://github.com/user-attachments/assets/dd2a62e8-4a99-4bdc-b93d-adfbb26cc800)